keith-owira/sprinBoot-backend/readme.md

 #### Challenges
 * **Database Connectivity:** Ensured MongoDB and the Spring Boot application were correctly connected by configuring SPRING_DATA_MONGODB_URI in springboot.yaml.
+* **Port Conflict in port fowarding** To avoid port conflict ensure that the local instance of mongodb is switched off before running the image and port foward